robtweed/qewd/up/docs/Config.md

         ]
       }

-In this example, the Orchestrator will connect to two MicroService QEWD Docker Containers that listen on port 8081 and 8082 respectively, both hosted on the server at IP address *192.168.1.78*.
+In this example, the Orchestrator will connect to two MicroService QEWD Docker Containers named *login_service* and *info_service* respectively, both hosted on the same host as the *Orchestrator*.
+See [here for further details on setting up co-hosted MicroServices](https://github.com/robtweed/qewd/blob/master/up/docs/MicroServices.md#co-hosted-qewd-microservices).

-The MicroService names are then referenced within your [*routes.json*](https://github.com/robtweed/qewd/blob/master/up/docs/Routes.md) file.
+**IMPORTANT**: the MicroService names that you specify in the *config.json* file **must** match those referenced within your [*routes.json*](https://github.com/robtweed/qewd/blob/master/up/docs/Routes.md) file.